moby04/articles/docker-basics.md

 Also, from security perspective it's importatn to know that Alpine has issues with most CVE scanners.

 Still, in certain scenarios small size of Alpine based images is a great advantage.
-It's also critical to realize risks related to this distribution in comparison to Debian ones.
+One of the biggest advantages of Alpine versions is the fact their minimalizm - smaller amount of packages shipped by default means smaller attack surface in production images.

 ### ADD vs COPY